Universal geometrical link invariants: Homological set-up

 \subsection{Configuration space of the punctured disc}

-The first part of our homological construction which involves the homology of coverings of configuration spaces is precisely the ones from \cite[Section 4]{CrI} and we refer this article for all the details.
-In the following part we present a summary of the construction.
+The first part of our homological construction involves the homology of coverings of configuration spaces and it is precisely the one from \cite[Section 4]{CrI}.
+We refer to this article for all the details, and in the following part we present a summary of the construction.

 For $m\in \N$ we consider the unordered configuration space of $m$ points in the punctured disc $\mathbb D_{2n+2}$: